-The algorithms used in this study have been adapted to the Raw system architecture illustrated in Figure 1 by first partitioning them into subproblems that can fit within the Raw chip.
+The algorithms used in this study have been adapted to the Raw system architecture illustrated in Fig. 1 by first partitioning them into subproblems that can fit within the Raw chip.
 Each subproblem is loaded from the external global RDRAM memory into the set of local memories in the tiles.
-Computation occurs on the subproblem, and the results are stored back into external RDRAM.
+Computation occurs on the subproblem and the results are stored back into external RDRAM.
 All the subproblems are visited (possibly multiple times) in sequence.
 The algorithmic slowdown due to blocking the problem in this manner is accurately modeled.
 Each subproblem is solved in parallel with a blocking algorithm.
 Applications studied in this paper include Jacobi Relaxation, Dense Matrix Multiply, Nbody, FFT, and Largest Common Subsequence.

-The specific contribution of this paper include:
+The specific contributions of this paper include:

-- A general framework for reasoning about the design space of VLSI-based parallel architectures including models for cost and performance. - Insights on optimal grain size and balance in Raw microprocessors.
+- a general framework for reasoning about the design space of VLSI-based parallel architectures, including models for cost and performance, - insights on optimal grain size and balance in Raw microprocessors.

-The remainder of this paper is organized as follows.
-Section 2 describes the three models developed in this paper: the performance model, the cost model and the application model and gives a qualitative analysis of cost and performance.
-Section 2.7 formulates the optimization process based on previous model assump-
+The remainder of this paper is organized as follows: Section 2 describes the three models developed in this paper: the performance model, the cost model, and the application model, and gives a qualitative analysis of cost and performance.
+Section 2.7 formulates the optimization process based on previous model assumptions.
+Section 3 gives our experimental results and Section 4 discusses related work.
+Section 5 concludes the paper.